tan-zhihao1/kickpi-book/h618/en/03-Image Flashing/01-SD Card Burning.md

 ### Burn the Image

-**Differences between Production Card and Boot Card**
+**Differences between “Product” and “Start up”**

-- **Production Card**: Automatically burns the system image from the SD card into eMMC.
+- **Product**: Automatically burns the system image from the SD card into eMMC.
 It cannot boot directly.
-- **Boot Card**: Boots the system directly from the SD card.
+- **Start up**: Boots the system directly from the SD card.

 #### Boot Card Burning Steps
 1. Insert the SD card into the computer.